-1 Minimum lot size → 3 acres → 10 acres within the Dolores River Valley 2 Maximum Building Height + 35 feet 3 Maximum Building Footprint Maximum building footprint overall shall not exceed 12 percent of the lot size.
+1 Minimum lot size 3 acres 10 acres within the Dolores River Valley 2 Maximum Building Height • 35 feet 3 Maximum Building Footprint Maximum building footprint overall shall not exceed 12 percent of the lot size.
 Building footprint does not apply to Commercial or Industrial zoned parcels immediately adjacent to a state or federal highway and in accordance with 5101.5 of this Code.
-4 Building setbacks Primary Residence: See 5101.3(A)(1-3) 50' from County road and State Hwy 50' from lot lines or interior subdivision roads Barns, garages, and other auxiliary structures shall be a minimum of 25'
+4 Building setbacks Primary Residence: See 5101.3(A)(1-3) 30' from County road and State Hwy 30' from lot lines or interior subdivision roads Barns, garages, and other auxiliary structures shall be a minimum of 30' from County Road rights-of-way and property lines not adjacent to roads and highways.